ruyeki/Davis-Scheduler/README.md

 ![Davis Scheduler Screenshot](webpage_ss.png)

 ## Features
 - **MySQL Database**: Stores detailed information about exams including date, time, course, location, and more.
+The database is hosed on AWS RDS.
 - **Backend**: Prisma provides robust RESTful APIs to manage exam data efficiently.
 - **Frontend**: React allows for a user-friendly interface for viewing, adding, editing, and deleting exam information.
 The app is hosted on Vercel.